ellysh/video-game-bots/ClickerBots/example.md

     wend
 endfunc
 ```
 Now the bot will try to select a nearest monster first.
-The macro with `/target` command will be used after if there is no monster near a character.
+The macro with `/target` command is used after if there is no monster near the character.
 This approach should solve a problem of the "invisible" monsters.

 Second problem is obstacles at a hunting area.
-Thu bot can stuck while moving to the selected monster.
+Thus, bot can stuck while moving to the selected monster.
 The simplest solution of this problem is adding a timeout for the attack action.
-If the timeout is exceeded the bot should move randomly to avoid an obstacle.
+If the timeout is exceeded, the bot moves randomly to avoid an obstacle.

 This is new `Attack` and auxiliary `Move` functions:
 ```AutoIt